Important Presenter Information

 All conference presenters will be asked to disclose relevant details by May 31, including the company/companies and relationship(s)/compensation or indicate that they do not have a material connection to disclose.
 Please be sure that any presenters on your session are aware of this reporting.
 If accepted, the disclosure form will be located on your presenter portal.

-By using the email address associated with your conference presenter record when you register, you'll receive the discounted presenter rate.
-We deeply appreciate all that presenters do to shape and support the annual conference.
-Offering the most discounted registration rate to presenters is one way we hope to extend our gratitude.
+By using the email address associated with your presenter record when you register, you'll receive the discounted presenter rate.
+ISTE+ASCD deeply appreciates all that presenters do to shape and support the annual conference.
+Offering our most discounted registration rate to presenters is one way we show our appreciation; therefore, no additional discounts can be applied to your conference registration.

 In-person: You must provide your own computer or device.
 Bring the appropriate VGA or HDMI adapter for connecting to projectors or display monitors if you’re planning to use a Mac laptop or iPad as your presentation device.
 The standard front-of-room equipment set includes a combination of wired and wireless presenter internet connectivity, LCD projection with screen, 1 Wireless lavalier mic, 1 Podium Mic, 2 Wireless Hand Held, Cast/Airplay Mirroring service and a sound system to connect to the presenter’s laptop.
 Attendees will have wireless internet connectivity.